 I truly hope that this no bulls*it review helps people to make up their own mind about the YJM100 - and don't forget to watch both videos - my playing will never be like Yngwie, but in some ways that's a really good thing - because this amp will be pushed forever to the Yng way of styles by others - there are not many guys that actually take an artist amp and demo it in other ways.
 But that's all part of the fun.

 After going back to the dealer and pointing out the scratches under the amp, they admitted to having done that damage at the dealership.
 As you might expect - I was not a 'happy chappie' as they say.
 However, they did see the error of their ways and I'm pleased to say that they changed out the review amp for a FACTORY SEALED unit.
 So they DID do the right thing.
 Check out the 'mini' review below to see if there was any improvement inside and out! and look for the rating of that amp.
 See what I say about the sound comparison between the two.

 Yes I was dragged down the road a little on this one.
 As it turned out ultimately, like I said the review amp went back and I got the replacement which is really the amp I should have got from the dealer for my LIST PRICE amplifier in the first place.
 To be fair (really?) to the dealer he did see the error of his ways and changed out the amp at his expense (and so he should) so he did correct the problem and I am grateful (?) for that.
 The dealer was Guitar Guitar in Scotland.
 See I DID tell you it was for a review!
 Now you will be (in)famous forever.
 But actually he did what was right - so he supports his customers which is more than some might have done.

-responsible for the build of the original amp are listed on the original build
+were responsible for the build of the original amp are listed on the